rudof-project/rudof/shacl_ir/README.md

-# SHACL AST
+# SHACL IR (Internal representation)

-Represents [SHACL](https://www.w3.org/TR/shacl/) Abstract Syntax Tree.

-This project started as a re-implementation in Rust of [SHACL-s](https://github.com/weso/shacl-s).
+Represents [SHACL](https://www.w3.org/TR/shacl/) Internal representation which is used to run the validation.